OUR IMPORTANT SERVICES:

 Registration of Wills:

-According to the Section 18 of the Registration Act, 1908 the registration of a Will is not compulsory.
+According to the Section 18 of the Registration Act, 1908 the registration of a Will is not compulsory in India.

-Once a Will is registered, it is a strong legal evidence that the will has been executed properly and the parties had appeared before the registering officers and the latter had attested the same in accordance with law.
+Once a Will is registered, it is a strong legal evidence that the will has been executed properly and the parties had appeared before the registering officers and the latter had attested the same in accordance with laws in India.

-The process of registration begins when a Will instrument is deposited to the registrar or sub-registrar of jurisdictional area by the testator himself or his authorized agent.
+The process of registration begins when a Will instrument is deposited to the registrar or sub-registrar of jurisdictional area for registration of the will.

 Once the scrutiny of Will instrument is done by the registrar and if the registrar is satisfied with all the documents then registrar will make the entry in the Register-Book by writing year, month, day and hour of such presentation of the document and will issue a certified copy to the testator.